 Analysis and Test Results

-Below you'll find descriptions of our evaluation metrics, as well as information about the top performers in each metric and how they compare to other models.
-In our reviews, we detail each product's features, explain our scoring in each metric, and compare and contrast each jacket to its closest competitors.
-For more specific comparisons such as each models hood cinch performance or exact hem adjustments, see each product's review.
+Below you'll find descriptions of each of our evaluation metrics, as well as information about the top performers and how they compare to one another.
+For more specific comparisons, such as each model's hood cinch performance or exact hem adjustments, see each product's review.

-When it comes to this category, prices range between $60 and $300!
+When it comes to our review, prices range between $60 and $300!
 That's a pretty significant jump.
-Part of that is due to the advanced materials that some of the "fancier" brands use.
-There is a lot of engineering going into Gore-Tex and eVent fabrics, and those drive up the overall cost.
-However, as a baseline, it is those fabrics that make the world of difference though from a waterproof/breathability perspective.
+A large part of that has to do with the materials that some of the higher end models use.
+There is loads of engineering going into Gore-Tex, eVent, and even some proprietary fabrics, and those drive up the overall cost.
+However, as a baseline, it is those fabrics that make the world of difference from a waterproof/breathability perspective.
 As you can see from the graph below, there is almost a direct correlation between price and performance for these items.
 (This is not always the case by the way!)

-If you are specifically looking for a budget pick that still performs well overall, look for items that run on the bottom of the Y-axis (price) but still far along the X-axis (score).
-In this case, the best value picks are the Patagonia Torrentshell ($129) and the Marmot Precip ($100), which was our Best Buy winner.
+If you are specifically looking for a budget pick that also performs well, look for items that run on the bottom of the Y-axis (price) but are still far along the X-axis (score).
+In this case, the best value picks are the Patagonia Torrentshell ($129) and the Marmot Precip ($100), which is our Best Buy winner.
 While not as high-performing as a number of the more expensive models, they performed pretty darn well overall and are no doubt incredibly functional while costing a fraction of the price.
 If you've got the funds, the Arc'teryx Beta SL is the highest performing jacket we tested, but will set you back $300.

-A rain jacket's most important job is to keep its wearer dry; whether hiking, backpacking, ski-touring, alpine climbing, or just plain out walking the dog, that's (obviously) this piece of equipment's job.
-Period.
-In our scoring metrics, this was the most heavily weighted category, at 30 percent.
+A rain jacket's most important job is to keep its wearer dry; whether hiking, backpacking, ski-touring, alpine climbing, or just plain out walking the dog, this is obviously this piece of equipment's primary job.
+As a result in our scoring metrics, this was the most heavily weighted category, at 30 percent.